materialsintelligence/propnet/README.md

-# WEBSITE DOWNTIME
-_Updated October 9, 2019 12:18 PM PDT_

-For anyone who may be concerned, the propnet website at [propnet.lbl.gov](https://propnet.lbl.gov) is currently down because of an emergency power outage at the server location for local wildfire control operations initiated by the local electric utility.
-The website will return when power has been restored and the servers are running again, which may be in the next 1-4 days.

 # Propnet

 Propnet is a knowledge graph for materials science.
 Given a set of *properties* about a given material, it can try to derive additional properties of that material using *models*.
 It is intended to integrate closely with the [Materials Project](http://materialsproject.org) and its large database of materials properties.
 However, it is designed to be agnostic to the data source, with support for other open-source databases planned.